phall2020-ui/Property-Manager/GITPOD_QUICK_START.md

 ## 💡 Tips

+- **Production Mode:** Services start in production mode by default for faster startup
+- **Development Mode:** Use `./restart-services.sh` for hot reload during development
-- **Hot Reload:** Both frontend and backend support hot reload - just edit files and save!
+- **Hot Reload:** In dev mode, both frontend and backend support hot reload - just edit files and save!
 - **Database:** SQLite is used by default (no Docker needed)
 - **Ports:** Ports 3000 and 4000 are automatically exposed
 - **Environment:** All environment variables are configured automatically
+- **Startup Time:** Production mode: ~15 seconds, Development mode: ~60 seconds

 ## 🆘 Need Help?